 The La Ronge SLIC site is a hybrid site with North Battleford to ensure all of the clerkship objectives can be met.
 The SLIC students will start in La Ronge and spend 34 weeks acquiring the vast majority of their clerkship objectives at this site.
 Eight weeks will be spent in North Battleford to achieve the objectives in anesthesia, surgery, and obstetrics.
 The timing of the move to North Battleford will change on a yearly basis and will depend on the date of the June assessment week.
-If there is 2 weeks or less of clerkship after the assessment week, the SLIC students will move back to the urban site.
+If there are 2 weeks or less of clerkship after the assessment week, the SLIC students will move back to the urban site.
 If there will be more than 2 weeks, the students will return back to their SLIC site to finish their clerkship.
 The total duration in North Battleford is 8 weeks.
 Therefore, the date will be determined based on these factors.

 SLIC students will complete the Selected Topics in Medicine Course (MEDC 308.16) longitudinally throughout the 42 weeks.
-The SLIC students will attend the assessment weeks, held in Regina and Saskatoon, scheduled from December 6-10, 2021 and June 6-10, 2022.
+The SLIC students will attend the assessment weeks, held in Regina and Saskatoon, scheduled from December 11-15, 2023 and June 10-14, 2024.
 The assessment weeks consist of lectures, small group sessions and simulation sessions covering a variety of topics.
-Both of the year 3 OSCE's are also held during the assessment weeks.
+The OSCE is also held during an assessment week.
 Additionally, SLIC students will attend the Success in Medical School III (MEDC 311.0) at the beginning of year 3 during orientation at their home site and participate through online components throughout the year.

-The Estevan SLIC students will be required to choose from a specified group of selectives for their Selective Clinical Rotations (MED 309.80) course in year 4.
+The Estevan SLIC students may be required to choose from a specified group of selectives for their Selective Clinical Rotations (MED 408.80) course in year 4.
 This is an interim solution until we can ensure that this site can consistently provide a learning experience with residents.
 The list of appropriate selectives for this group will be provided in the SLIC acceptance letter to the student.